fjdrjr/titanqwerty/README.md

 # FinQwerty

+This Fork was created to add support for the Unihertz Titan Pocket (German so far)

 Various keyboard layouts for the physical QWERTY keyboards of the following Android phones:

 - BlackBerry KEYone **Android 7.1 only** (Danish, Finnish, German, Norwegian, Swedish)